MrLoh/thesis-davidson/manuscript.md

 > "As Wittgenstein says, by yourself you can't tell the difference between the situations seeming the same and being the same. [...]
 If you and I can each correlate the other's responses with the occurrence of a shared stimulus, however, [...] it provides each of us with a ground for distinguishing the cases in which it fails.
 Failed natural inductions can now be taken as revealing a difference between getting it right and getting it wrong [...].
 A grasp [...] of the distinction between thinking something is so and its being so, depends on the norm that can be provided only by interpersonal communication" [@Davidson:1994sa, p.
 125]

-Not even a physicalist account of thought can achieve that since it can't solve the problem of the inscrutability of reference [@Quine:1960wo, ch.
+Moreover[^two-arguments], Davidson argues that not even a physicalist account of thought can achieve that since it can't solve the problem of the inscrutability of reference [@Quine:1960wo, ch.
 2] --- the unclarity what the relevant causal origin of a concept is (the object, the light, the stimulated neurons, ...).
 Davidson solves the problem by locating "the relevant cause of a speaker's thought [...] at the intersection of the two lines that can be drawn [...from] the speaker [...and] the interpreter [...to] the object or event in the world they are responding to and communicating about" [@Bernecker:2013te, p.
 445].
 Davidson fittingly calls this process of finding the intersection in the world between two points of view triangulation.

-Since triangulation identifies the relevant cause of a though in the distal stimulus in the world rather than in a proximal stimulus in our head [see @Davidson:1990mt], it is a type of content externalism.
+Since triangulation identifies the relevant cause of a though in the distal stimulus in the world rather than in a proximal stimulus in our head [see @Davidson:1990mt], it is a type of externalism.
+Different from Putnam's [-@Putnam:1975mm] physical externalism and Burge's [-@Burge:1979im] social externalism which try to identify the semantics of certain types of mental content and which Davidson rejects [-Davidson:1987ko, -@Davidson:1994sa], his externalism is not concerned with the contents of any specific thoughts, but claims that interaction in a shared world is a necessary condition for having thoughts at all.
+This externalism has therefore been labeled "transcendental externalism" [@Bridges:2006dt, p.
+291].

 [^autism]: Some have argued that autistic speakers show that having the idea of objective truth and interpreting others is not essential for the ability to think and speak.
 There is empirical evidence that "autistic speakers allegedly fail false belief tests, which are designed to test their ability to attribute false beliefs to others [...and] actual cases of autistic speakers not capable of attributing beliefs to others have reportedly been found."
 Since those autists are clearly capable of language and thought, it is argued that the social aspect of language is unnecessary.
 It remains very unclear how convincing the evidence from such tests is and what alternative picture of language without a social environment and the idea of objective truth could possibly look like.
 [For a brief introduction to the discussion and overview of the literature, see @Verheggen:2013t, p.
 466 & 469.]

+[^two-arguments]: It has been suggested that two main arguments for triangulation can be extracted from Davidson's writing.
+The first one, "the argument from error", is the one trying to solve the origin of the idea of objective truth which I have just sketched; the second one, the "argument from object-directedness", tries to solve the problem of the inscrutability of reference which I am about to outline now [@Bridges:2006dt, p.
+292].
+My aim here is not to reconstruct these arguments, but to plausibilize Davidson's triangulation idea.
+For an introduction to some of the main problems of Davidson's arguments see @Bernecker:2013te and @Bridges:2006dt and for some defenses see @Verheggen:2013t.